FIWARE-Ops/brand-guide/docs/fonts.md

 # Fonts

-This is an image
+This is an image.

 ![xxx](./img/fiware.png)

-This is an url
+This is a URL.

 [xxx](http://...xxxxxc)